eras/ClickMuteJack/README.md

 `click_mute.ini`.
 You can find the defaults from [click_mute.ini.example](click_mute.ini.example).

+You may change the configuration file to use with the `--config` swich. `--help` works also.

 ### Parameters

 `mute_offset`: number of seconds from the reception of the keyboard